Amazon union vote enters final stretch in watershed moment for U.S. labor

 INSIGHT-In Amazon union election, votes cast by some ineligible ex-employees could swing outcome

-(Reporting by Mike Spector in New York and Jeffrey Dastin in San Francisco; Additional reporting by Nandita Bose in Washington; Editing by Lisa Shumaker)
+(Reporting by Mike Spector in New York and Jeffrey Dastin in San Francisco; Editing by Lisa Shumaker)

 ((mike.spector@thomsonreuters.com;))